Worried about your gut health? If so, you’re not the only one. Maintaining a healthy microbiome has become a huge focus in the wellness world.

 - Vegetables like asparagus (make sure you include the bottoms of the stalks as well!), artichokes, and dandelion greens.
 Bitter and fibrous veggies are particularly helpful here.

 - Fruits like apples, pears, and kiwis — any high-fiber fruit that you love will work.

 - Legumes of all kinds like chickpeas, beans, and lentils.

 Getting enough dietary fiber is crucial for postbiotics.
 Low-carb and high-protein diets have actually been shown to reduce overall postbiotic production in the gut because they reduce the diversity of microbial populations.

 If you’re unable to eat any of these foods due to a digestive disorder or condition such as IBD, IBS, or SIBO, opt for supplements.
 Butyrate supplements are particularly accessible and they’re super helpful for digestive health.

 Postbiotics are powerhouses for your overall health and wellbeing.
 Whether your microbiome produces them or you supplement them in, your body will thank you!

 The Conscious Cleanse Team

-If you liked this recipe, we invite you to join our online community!
-When you join, you’ll receive regular new recipes and healthy lifestyle tips.
+If you liked this post, we invite you to join our online community!
+When you join, you’ll receive more healthy lifestyle tips and new recipes.
 As a welcome gift, we’ll send you our FREE Taste of the Conscious Cleanse Ecookbook!